-What are the Most Famous Diamonds?
+What are 10 of the Most Famous Diamonds?

 There are many well known diamonds that became famous for different reasons.
 Most of the famous diamonds are

 coloured diamonds.
 Here are some interesting facts about ten of the most famous